The content below has been reposted with permission from Technical Safety BC.

-- Irritable behaviour – Watch for sudden or unusual behaviour such as aggression or anxiety.
-For example, they may suddenly become more fearful of noises, children and other animals.
+- Irritable behavior – Watch for sudden or unusual behavior such as aggression or anxiety.
+For example, they may suddenly become more fearful of noises, children, and other animals.

 - Resisting or refusing to enter the house after being outside

 - Bright cherry red lips, ears and gums